ucsf-wynton/wynton-website-hpc/docs/get-started/access-cluster.md

 </div>

+# What is available on the login node?

+The login node is dedicated solely to very basic tasks such as copying and moving files on the shared file system, submitting jobs, and checking the status on existing jobs.
+Note that most software tools are _not_ available on the login node, which means you can neither use it for prototyping scripts nor build software.
+Instead, for such tasks, use an [interactive node], which are configured identically to the compute nodes.

 # Logout

 Like for all Unix-based system, to log out from Wynton, type `exit` or `logout` (standard Unix commands) and press ENTER.
 For example,